keltia/observatory/README.md

 ## USAGE

-There is a small example program included in `cmd/getgrade` to either show the grade of a given site or JSON dump of the detailed report.
+There is a small example program included in `cmd/observatory` to either show the grade of a given site or JSON dump of the detailed report.

-You can use [`jq`](https://stedolan.github.io/jq/) to display the output of `getgrade -d <site>` in a colorised way:
+You can use [`jq`](https://stedolan.github.io/jq/) to display the output of `observatory -d <site>` in a colorised way:

-    getgrade -d observatory.mozilla.org | jq .
+    observatory -d observatory.mozilla.org | jq .

 ## API Usage